aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-animation/_index.md

 5. Add an animation effect to [PictureFrame](https://reference.aspose.com/slides/nodejs-java/aspose.slides/pictureframe).
 6. Write the presentation to disk as a PPTX file.

-This Java code shows you how to apply the `Fly` effect to a picture frame:
+This Javascript code shows you how to apply the `Fly` effect to a picture frame:

 ```javascript
     // Instantiates a presentation class that represents a presentation file.